5 Ways To Reduce Back Pain During Pregnancy

 Back pain during pregnancy is a common problem mothers battle due to extra weight from baby, muscle and ligament strain, hormones such as relaxin produced to prepare for childbirth and reduced activity.
+Daily exercise, Stretching, massage, footwear can help reduce back pain.

 Why does my lower back hurt?